Huerte/Gitomation/Inspirational_Quote.md

 ### "Your dream has to be bigger than your fear." - Steve Harvey
 ### "The enemy is a very good teacher." - Dalai Lama
 ### "Failure is a great teacher.
 If you're open to it every mistake has a lesson to offer." - Oprah Winfrey
+### "Be fascinated instead of frustrated." - Jim Rohn